frontenddogma/web-development-glossary/manuscript/a.md

 : → Active Server Pages

 Aspect ratio
 : A proportional relationship between an image’s width and height.
+The aspect ratio is commonly expressed as two numbers separated by a colon, as in 16:9.&nbsp;[†](#w-aspect-ratio)

 Assistive technology
-: Assistive, adaptive, and rehabilitative devices and software for people with disabilities.
+: Assistive, adaptive, and rehabilitative devices and software for people with disabilities or the elderly population.
+Assistive technology can ameliorate the effects of disabilities that limit the ability to perform activities of daily living.&nbsp;[†](#w-at)

+@@

 Asynchronous
 : Independent of the main program flow.

 Asynchronous JavaScript and XML
 : Web development techniques for the client-side to create asynchronous web applications.

+AT
+: → Assistive technology

 ATAG
 : → Authoring Tool Accessibility Guidelines